radrich/richarmstrong.net/pages/privacy.md

 3. Make a purchase on Gumroad.

 ## How do we protect your information?
 We rely on third-party software and platforms to keep your information safe.
 None of your information is stored on our servers, or on websites we maintain.
-Please refer to the privacy polices of Mailchimp, Teachable, and Gumroad.
+Please refer to the privacy polices of Buttondown, Teachable, and Gumroad.

 Your information is only accessible by 2 people at TapTapKaboom, and no one else.
 We do not sell, trade, transfer, or pass on any of your information to anyone, unless by your written consent.